pnwairfire/bluesky/docs/docker.md

 #### Cleanup

-Docker leaves behind partial images during the build process, and it leaves behind containers after they've been used.
+Docker leaves behind partial images during the build process, and it leaves behind containers after they've been used (if you don't use the `--rm` option, see below).
 To clean up, you can use the following:

     # remove all stopped containers
     docker ps -a | awk 'NR > 1 {print $1}' | xargs docker rm